labioinfoufsc/EpiBuilder/README.md

 ### Debian-based Docker Container

-To run the EPIBuilder Docker container with a Debian base, use the following command:
+To run the EpiBuilder Docker container with a Debian base, use the following command:

 ```bash
 docker run -it \